It was never about what role ‘digital marketing’ should play in traditional marketing and communications. It was always the other way around.

 All types of marketing has merit; it all comes down to what you’re trying to achieve.

 But digital is the prime mover of people’s perception of the world.
 It has taken over as our number one source for both information absorption and multi-level dialogue.
-So, what does all of this mean?
+So, what does this mean?